ouspg/CompSec/README.md

 ## Final coursework topics

 Note, that all topics are not equal in maximum points they are offering.

-* Academic survey (cybersecurity essay/literature review)
-* Trivial own project or predefined task
+More information can be found in Final Project lecture slides.

+1. BE AWARE - Personal risk analysis (non-technical)
+    * Write a personal risk analysis according to template

+2. FIND OUT - Survey paper (non-technical)
+    * Write a scientific survey article on a security topic for points up to good level.
+No technical implementation needed.

+3. IMPLEMENT - Simple technical project report
+   * Using one of the provided topics, perform a short technical project and write an associated report for points from satisfactory to laudable.
+   * The expected level is: repeat and demonstrate something known.
+4. CONTRIBUTE - Advanced project report
-* Advanced non-trivial own project
+    * Choosing your own topic, and perform a technical project and write  a report

-*Predefined topics to be announced later...*
+    * The guideline for choosing topics is: the topic should have the potential of having a positive contribution to security.

 In each lab, there is option to make grade 5 task to be more challenging and comprehensive, and make it as final coursework.
 This has to be approved by assistant.